hashicorp/terraform-provider-azurerm/website/docs/r/backup_policy_vm.markdown

 The following arguments are supported:

-* `name` - (Required) Specifies the name of the Recovery Services Vault Policy.
+* `name` - (Required) Specifies the name of the Backup Policy.
 Changing this forces a new resource to be created.

-* `resource_group_name` - (Required) The name of the resource group in which to create the Recovery Services Protected VM.
+* `resource_group_name` - (Required) The name of the resource group in which to create the policy.
 Changing this forces a new resource to be created.

 * `recovery_vault_name` - (Required) Specifies the name of the Recovery Services Vault to use.
 Changing this forces a new resource to be created.